Patrick Olsen: Dinamo București

 On the day of his departure from Śląsk, Olsen signed for Romanian Liga I outfit Dinamo București on a two-year contract.

 AC Horsens

-On 25 June 2025, Olsen returned to Denmark to play for AC Horsens in the Danish 1st Division on a two-year contract.
-He will wear number 32.
+On 25 June 2025, Olsen returned to Denmark to sign a two-year contract with AC Horsens of the Danish 1st Division.
+He was one of the team's leading players for much of his first season.
+In April 2026, however, he was removed from the first-team squad and spent around three months training with the club's under-19 team, a period in which the players' union Spillerforeningen became involved; as a result, he did not feature as Horsens won promotion to the Danish Superliga.
+He returned to first-team training before the new season, and left the club having made 21 appearances, scoring once and providing five assists.

+B.93

+On 12 July 2026, Olsen signed a three-year contract with B.93 of the Danish 2nd Division, recently relegated from the 1st Division.
+He made his competitive debut for the club on 31 July, the first matchday of the season, starting in a 3–1 away win over FA 2000.

 International career

 He has played 43 official matches for the Danish national youth teams.
 In 2011, he was part of the Denmark national under-17 football team, which participated in the 2011 UEFA European U-17 Football Championship.
 He was later praised as one out of 11 talents to watch by UEFA.
 He also played in the 2011 FIFA U-17 World Cup.

 In May 2013, Olsen was suspended for two days by his U19 national team coach Thomas Frank, as he had broken some internal rules.
 Unlike the other players, he had not been to the hotel on time.